5 Things to know before starting Algorithmic Trading

 - Forecaster – tool to view probable Future Prices

 Most of these charting platforms offer a trial period which can be used by a trader to assess whether the platform would fulfill his trading needs.
-Before subscribing to a platform it is also vital that a trader understands the pricing policy, as these platforms in addition to the software charges also charge for datafeed, exchange fees, and for third-party add-ons separately.
+Before subscribing to an algorithmic trading platform it is also vital that a trader understands the pricing policy, as these platforms in addition to the software charges also charge for datafeed, exchange fees, and for third-party add-ons separately.

 3. It is all about Programming, baby

 Algorithmic trading involves devising & coding strategies by analyzing the historical/real-time data which is procured from the datavendors.
-Some of the trading platforms mentioned above have their own scripting language which can be used for coding & backtesting strategies in the platforms itself.
+Some of the algorithmic trading platform mentioned above have their own scripting language which can be used for coding & backtesting strategies in the platforms itself.

 When Van Rossum started working on Python to keep himself occupied during his Christmas week, he wanted to make an interpreter that would appeal to Unix and C hackers.
 However, today Python is one of the most appealing languages for algorithmic traders all over the world.
 The reason is very simple and can be found here.